Skip to main content

 Biography

-Much of my work has focused specifically on the importance of birds in the lives of past peoples.
-My current research examines their value in the Pueblo region of the United States Southwest, specifically in Chaco Canyon, New Mexico (800-1150 CE).
+My current research examines the value of birds in the Pueblo region of the Southwest, specifically in Chaco Canyon, New Mexico between 800 and 1150 CE.
 I approach my research from a zoontological perspective, acknowledging the mutually-influential nature of human-animal interactions in the past.
 Consequently, I have also explored the ways in which animal agency constrained and affected human-bird interactions.
-In addition to conducting fieldwork, I am dedicated to working extensively with museum collections, archival documents, and legacy data.
-My research has been supported by grants from the National Science Foundation and the National Geographic Society.

 I am fortunate to be involved in many collaborative projects, on such topics as agricultural strategies, soil salinity, and water control in Chaco Canyon; the value of historic legacy collections and archival data in archaeological research; the pan-Southwest significance of macaws; and the Agricultural Demographic Transition in the New World.